security-force-monitor/research-handbook/source/how-dates-work.rst

 Precise ranges
 **************

 For a precise range all of the details of the claim are true for all dates in the range.
-Precise ranges can be for a single day with the first and last dates being the same value.
+A single day is a precise range with the first and last dates having the same date entered as a value in both ``first_precise:range`` and ``last_precise:range`` fields.

 .. admonition:: Example